 There are many benefits of the term cover for the families as well as the economies.
-The purpose of term cover is to ensure the economic safety of the dependents within the productive lifetime of the insured.
-Usually, for most individuals, this productive period is assumed to be the life between 18 years and 60 years of age (65 years for the latest cases).
+The purpose of term cover ensures the economic safety of the dependents within the productive lifetime of the insured.
+Usually, for most individuals, this productive period is assumed to be the life between 18 years.
+60 years of age (65 years for the latest cases).

 Therefore, a term policy will only cover the individual’s life for a limited period of approximately 40 years.
 Hence, the name ‘term cover’.
 At the expiry of the policy, the cover ceases to exist; i.e. if the insured dies after the tenure, or in other words, survives the policy tenure, nothing is payable to the insured or his/her dependents.